J. Robert Wooley: Political career

+In 2023, Wooley became the secretary of the Louisiana Workforce Commission, appointed by Governor John Bel Edwards.

 Return to private life

 Wooley resigned as commissioner on February 15, 2006, to take a legal position with the firm Adams and Reese in Baton Rouge, which also employs former Speaker of the Louisiana House of Representatives E. L. "Bubba" Henry.
 Jim Donelon, a Republican former member of the Louisiana House of Representatives and Wooley's first deputy whom he appointed in 2001, succeeded to the commissioner's post under terms of the Louisiana State Constitution of 1974.
 Donelon subsequently won the office in a special election held in the fall of 2006 by defeating Republican State Senator James David Cain of Beauregard Parish.